Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8NEorsLWk6k.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: How about making Crash Sites deconstructable after looting?
 https://www.youtube.com/watch?v=8NEorsLWk6k
-This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: Any plans on making Crash Sites deconstructible after Hard Drive has been retrieved?](./yt-zz7h3PhhWAg.md) [https://www.youtube.com/watch?v=zz7h3PhhWAg](https://www.youtube.com/watch?v=zz7h3PhhWAg)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Is removing Crash Sites by deconstruction even for no parts something to do to clear the Map?](./yt-towkJfDEAvo.md) [https://www.youtube.com/watch?v=towkJfDEAvo](https://www.youtube.com/watch?v=towkJfDEAvo)

 ### Topics